-Because Elfreth’s Alley is a residential block it is, quite literally, open to the public.
+Because the historic street is a residential block it is, quite literally, open to the public.
 There is no cost to wander through.
 The only price is to show a little respect for the residents of the homes who, no doubt, have to put up with a lot of tourists peering in their antique windows.
 And right in the heart of the alley is the Elfreth’s Alley Museum.
-The Museum offers private tours for a fee as well as an overview of the street.
+The Museum offers private tours for a fee as well as providing an overview of the street.

 Elfreth’s Alley has been recognized as a National Historic Landmark since 1966.
 The homes are all built in the Federal or Georgian style.
-It’s fascinating to think how the homes have changed since the 18th century.
+It is fascinating to think about how the homes have changed since the 18th century.

 There is no dedicated parking lot for those wishing to visit Elfreth’s Alley.
 There are, however, several parking garages within a block or two where you can find paid parking.

 With public transportation, you have a couple of options.
 Septa’s Market-Frankford Line has a 2nd Street Station that’s only a few blocks from the alley.
 The Arch Street & 2nd Street bus stop will get you just around the corner from Elfreth’s Alley.